ma-ray/switch-over/mobile/README.md

 ### Environment Setup

-Get the  `google-services.json` from creating an Android app in the Firebase project  and place it in `android/app/`.
+Get the  `google-services.json` from creating an Android app in a Firebase project and place it in `android/app/`.

+Create a '.env' file with the OAuth Client to allow Google Login with the app.